vijaykumar01/person_recognition/README.md

 3. For recognition in soccer setting, run run_soccer.ipynb
 4. Change the data folder variable in these scripts according to your path.
 5. Replace the liblinear path to your correct liblinear installation directory.

+References:
+If you use this code or data, please cite our paper along with below related references.

+@InProceedings{vijaycvpr15,
+  author    = "Vijay Kumar and Anoop Namboodiri and and Manohar Paluri and Jawahar, C.~V.", title     = "Pose-Aware Person Recognition", booktitle = "Proceedings of IEEE International Conference on Computer Vision and Pattern Recognition", year      = "2017"
+}

+Related references:

+1. N. Zhang et al., Beyond Fronta Faces: Improving Person Recognition using Multiple Cues, CVPR 2014.
+2. Oh et al., Person Recognition in Personal Photo Collections, ICCV 2015.
+3. Li et al., A Multi-lvel Contextual Model for Person Recognition in Photo Albums, CVPR 2016.
+4. Ozerov et al., On Evaluating Face Tracks in Movies, ICIP 2013.